pedrodam99/my-trips/README.md

 </p>

 <h4 align="center">
-  This is "my travels", a project where I can choose places I want to go
+  This is "my trips", a project where I can choose places I want to go
 </h4>

 <div align="center">